JacobPaxton/data_science_notes/notes_v3.md

-from sklearn.linear_model import LogisticRegression as LOGIT from sklearn.naive_bayes import GaussianNB as NB from sklearn.neighbors import KNeighborsClassifier as KNN from xgboost import XGBClassifier as XGB from sklearn.multiclass import OneVsRestClassifier as OVR def classification_shotgun(X_train, y_train, X_out, y_out):
+from sklearn.linear_model import LogisticRegression as LOGIT from sklearn.naive_bayes import GaussianNB as NB from sklearn.neighbors import KNeighborsClassifier as KNN from sklearn.ensemble import AdaBoostClassifier as ABC from sklearn.ensemble import GradientBoostingClassifier as GBC from xgboost import XGBClassifier as XGB from sklearn.multiclass import OneVsRestClassifier as OVR def classification_shotgun(X_train, y_train, X_out, y_out):